a-rose/obs-headless/README.md

 - [feat] trace level and format from env
 - [docs] copy docs from src
 - [docs] mention evans for tests, with examples
+- [docker] use docker-compose with ffmpeg RTMP servers in containers
+- [docker] split builder and release Dockerfiles
 - [*] various TODOs in the code
 - [*] pointers to ref
+- [*] switch to Golang